-OpenAI and Anthropic are each running at roughly $30B annual revenue, equal to 0.1% of US GDP apiece.
-Add cloud and adjacent AI services and the sector has gone from near zero to 0.25-0.5% of GDP in a few years.
-If both labs hit $100B by end of 2025 as widely speculated, AI will represent approximately 1% of US GDP run rate by end of 2026.
-The original piece digs into whether this growth gets mismeasured the way internet productivity was in the 2000s, and what that measurement failure could mean for regulatory responses that only see the job losses and miss the gains.
+OpenAI and Anthropic are each running at roughly $30B in annualized revenue, equal to 0.1% of US GDP apiece.
+Add cloud and adjacent services and AI has gone from near zero to 0.25-0.5% of US GDP in a few years.
+If both labs hit $100B by end of 2025 as some project, AI crosses 1% of US GDP run rate by end of 2026.
+The original piece raises a sharper question underneath that number: how much of the productivity gain will go unmeasured, the way the internet's impact was invisible in GDP data through the 2000s, and whether that mismeasurement will drive the wrong regulatory response.

 [READ ORIGINAL →]